 Won Global View

 On Friday,

-• The Stoxx 600 declined more than 5% on higher volume.
-The index has lost more than 8% in the past three sessions and has breached support at its 100- and 200-DMA.
-It traded below all its key moving averages and hit new lows.
+• The Stoxx 600 booked a gain of 0.4%.
+The index tested resistance at its 200-DMA.
+Next resistance is at its 100-DMA (+1.6%).
 We recommend a selective approach to adding names on a high-volume breakout or decisive retake of their key moving averages.

-• Of the nine European Focus List names, all ideas are trading above their 200-DMA, while four ideas are trading above their 50-DMA.
+• All the 10 European Focus List names are trading above their 200-DMA, while nine ideas are trading above their 50-DMA.

+Won Global View